Stupid Stupid Stupid: Background

-Black Grape released their debut studio album It's Great When You're Straight...Yeah in August 1995.
-It topped the UK Album Chart for two months, and was eventually certified platinum.
-All three of its singles – "Reverend Black Grape", "In the Name of the Father" and "Kelly's Heroes" – reached the top 20 in the UK, with "In the Name of the Father" peaking the highest at number eight.
-After flying back to the United Kingdom after a show, vocalist Paul "Kermit" Leveridge fell ill, and was subsequently diagnosed with sepsis.
+Black Grape released their debut studio album, It's Great When You're Straight...Yeah, in August 1995.
+It topped the UK Album Chart for two months and was eventually certified platinum.
+All three of its singles – "Reverend Black Grape", "In the Name of the Father", and "Kelly's Heroes" – reached the top 20 in the UK, with "In the Name of the Father" peaking the highest at number 8.
+After flying back to the United Kingdom after a show, vocalist Paul "Kermit" Leveridge fell ill and was subsequently diagnosed with sepsis.
 In early 1996, the band embarked on a UK tour, with Carl "Psycho" McCarthy covering Kermit's role.
 At the tour's conclusion, he joined the band on a permanent basis.
-Dancer Bez left the band over disagreements with finances with the band's label Radioactive Records.
+Dancer Bez left the band over disagreements with finances with the band's label, Radioactive Records.
 Kermit was in a stable condition to help record "England's Irie", a song intended to promote the Euro 1996 football league.
 Black Grape then toured across the United States and South America with Psycho; Kermit had to miss the trek as a result of a lung infection.

-Despite Kermit being too ill to tour, he flew to the US in May 1996; him, frontman Shaun Ryder and producer Danny Saber worked on some new songs in a rented house in Hollywood.
+Despite Kermit being too ill to tour, he flew to the US in May 1996; he, frontman Shaun Ryder, and producer Danny Saber worked on some new songs in a rented house in Hollywood.
 The band released the non-album single "Fat Neck" in May 1996, which peaked at number ten in the UK.
-Around it, they supported Oasis for two shows, and headlined Tribal Gathering.
-The following month, Ryder fired their management team Nicholl and Dime on the grounds that they were trying to extort money out of him.
-He tried to find a new manager, being in contact with Nirvana-associate Danny Goldberg and Henry Rollins contactee Richard Bishop, eventually going with Bishop's management company 3AM.
-Kermit and Psycho meanwhile hired the company Hot Soup, which consisted of their touring manager Tony Murray and Ryder's father to manage the pair.
+Around it, they supported Oasis for two shows and headlined Tribal Gathering.
+The following month, Ryder fired their management team, Nicholl and Dime, on the grounds that they were trying to extort money out of him.
+He tried to find a new manager, being in contact with Nirvana associate Danny Goldberg and Henry Rollins contactee Richard Bishop, eventually going with Bishop's management company, 3AM.
+Kermit and Psycho meanwhile hired the company Hot Soup, which consisted of their touring manager Tony Murray and Ryder's father, to manage the pair.
 "England's Irie" was released as another non-album single that same month, peaking at number six in the UK.
-They headlined the Saturday date of Reading Festival.
-Throughout the year, the band had spent three separate fortnight-long sessions at the rented Hollywood residence to write material for their next album, with the last occurring in December 1996.
+They headlined the Saturday date of the Reading Festival.
+Throughout the year, the band spent three separate fortnight-long sessions at the rented Hollywood residence to write material for their next album, with the last occurring in December 1996.
 They demoed 15 tracks in total while there.